auronvila/auronvila/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=auronvila&label=Profile%20views&color=0e75b6&style=flat" alt="auronvila" /> </p>

-- 🌱 I’m currently learning -->**.Net(Core)**

-- 💬 Ask me about --> Any :)

-- 📫 How to reach me **auronvila1121@gmail.com**

 <h3 align="center">About me</h3>

 <p align="left">As a dedicated Developer, I am passionate about my work and consistently strive to update my knowledge every day.
 With extensive experience in React and TypeScript, I have successfully built numerous websites using three.js.
 I am equally proficient in backend frameworks such as Nest.js, Node.js, and .Net (Core), and have utilized Azure as a reliable deployment server.
 Additionally, I possess expertise in various other frameworks, including Python, Pug, Tailwind CSS, Selenium automation, database management, and Linux.
 I am well-versed in version control with Git, and proficient in tools like Postman and various Adobe applications.
 Furthermore, I am confident in 3D art and animation using Blender, allowing me to create visually captivating and immersive experiences.
 My programming skills extend to C#, enabling me to develop robust and scalable applications.
-Moreover, I am experienced in utilizing Docker for containerization and deployment.
-With my diverse skill set, I am equipped to tackle a wide range of development projects with efficiency, creativity, and a keen eye for aesthetics.</p>
+I am also currently expanding my knowledge in Blockchain and Solidity, as I delve into the exciting world of decentralized applications.
+With my diverse skill set and continuous learning, I am equipped to tackle a wide range of development projects with efficiency, creativity, and a keen eye for aesthetics.</p>

+- 💬 Ask me about --> Any :)

+- 📫 How to reach me **auronvila1121@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">